will-rowe/will-rowe.github.io/_slides/2018-09-05-genome-science.markdown

 * Sketching microbiomes
  - histosketching for fast indexing, clustering and ML
- - indexing variation graphs
+ - indexing variation graphs and resistome profiling
- - resistome profiling

 * Software and a case study
  - HULK, BANNER, GROOT & DRAX!